decisionintelligence/FACTS/README.md

 ### Other results

-We compare our iteratively pruning strategy with the one-time pruning baseline, we also provide the scripts to reproduce the results of the one-time pruning strategy:
+We compare our iteratively pruning strategy with the one-time pruning baseline in our paper, so that we also provide the scripts to reproduce the results of the one-time pruning strategy:

 ```shell
 # prune the search space in one time